Episode - 1F03

 - Shout-Out: Ending spoof of Dragnet.

-- Strange Minds Think Alike: One of Homer's coworkers (Lenny) also thought the ballet was seeing a bear drive around in a little car at the circus.
+- Strange Minds Think Alike: Lenny also thought the ballet was seeing a bear drive around in a little car at the circus.

 - State The Simple Solution: Ruth stole her ex-husband's car since he wouldn't pay alimony.
 Marge's reponse: